 As the king of the contemporary Chicago blues scene, celebrity superstars patiently queue up to meet and jam with him.
 His nightclub is one of the hottest blues joints in town, packed to the rafters every weekend.
 Network TV guest appearances are commonplace.
 His new albums inevitably rank with the genre's top sellers, but Buddy Guy's roots lie deep in the searing recordings that he did for Chess Records from 1960-1967.

 Born in Lettsworth, Louisiana, George Guy spent time playing with "Big Poppa" John Tilley and Baton Rouge harpist Raful Neal before moving to Chicago in 1957.
 Before moving to the Windy City, Buddy made a two-song demo tape at Baton Rouge radio station WXOK and took the tape with him to Chicago, intent upon handing it to Leonard Chess personally.
 But things went considerably slower than anticipated for the hungry guitar hopeful until he was introduced to southpaw guitarist Otis Rush at the 708 Club.
 A few days later, Buddy's idol, Muddy Waters, fed him a salami sandwich and talked him out of retreating to Louisiana.
 In 1958, thanks in part to the recommendations of Otis Rush, Buddy landed his first recording contract with Artistic Records, a short-lived subsidiary of Eli Toscano's Cobra label.
 Under Willie Dixon's supervision, Buddy cut two impressive singles for the firm, but the label folded before too many folks had the chance to hear the songs.
-Even so, Guy was fast building a reputation as a master showman around the South and West sides of Chicago by the time he signed a deal with Chess in 1960.
+Even so, Guy was fast building a reputation as a master showman around the south and west sides of Chicago by the time he signed a deal with Chess in 1960.

 His first session for Chess Records was indeed an auspicious one, producing the harrowing song, "First Time I Met The Blues", a nightmarish diatribe written by pianist Eurreal "Little Brother" Montgomery.
 The music Buddy created was a thoroughly modern brand of blues that combined Muddy's brash sensuality with the crackling electrical guitar style pioneered by B.B.
 King (a sound later characterized by musicologists as emanating from the West Side, though Buddy disdains the overly broad categorization today).
 In December of 1960, Buddy returned to the Chess studios to lay down two more enduring classics: the tortured "Ten Years Ago" and the relentlessly shuffling "Let Me Love You Baby".
 Harpist Junior Wells played on both songs, inaugurating a fruitful off-and-on musical partnership and a permanent friendship.
 The following year, Buddy recorded the sinuous, sax-soaked rocker "Watch Yourself", the super-intense "Stone Crazy" and the powerful "I Found A True Love".
 Of those songs, only "Stone Crazy" saw the light of day.
 The other two songs were later featured on a late 1960's Buddy Guy archival collection.

-Although he's made a slew of albums for Vanguard, Blue Thumb, Atlantic, Alligator and most recently Silvertone, Buddy Guy has never been as consistent in the studio as he was during his tenure at Chess Records.
 When he wasn't recording his own songs, Buddy often worked as a session guitarist, backing the legendary Muddy Waters, Howlin'Wolf, Sonny Boy Williamson and Little Walter.
 These sessions allowed him to acquire invaluable first-hand knowledge about music that Buddy still puts to salient use every time he strides across a concert stage.

-Jimi Hendrix, Eric Clapton, Jeff Beck and Stevie Ray Vaughan all idolized Buddy Guy and a generation of Chicago blues fans rate him at the absolute peak of his profession.
+Jimi Hendrix, Eric Clapton, Jeff Beck, and Stevie Ray Vaughan all idolized Buddy Guy and a generation of Chicago blues fans rate him at the absolute peak of his profession.
 Amid all of his success, Guy still remains an intrinsically humble icon who's quick to give credit where credit's due.
-Buddy cites his earliest influences as: Guitar Slim, Lightnin' Hopkins, Lightnin' Slim and Muddy Waters.
+Buddy cites his earliest influences as: Guitar Slim, Lightnin' Hopkins, Lightnin' Slim, and Muddy Waters.